tongwu-msft/azure-rest-api-specs/api-index/index.md

     If you are debugging your application, here are a couple of useful tools for inspecting the token and its claims

-2. Create the Authorization request header and body

-    - Set the Content-Type header to application/json

 #### URI
 Your request URI will be determined by the REST API spec.
 Here's an example of